yannickreiss/rivas/README.md

 ### Version 0.2.0 goals ###

 - commandline option `-o` to specify output name (Done)
-- Output a file with code ready to embed in VHDL (Partially Done) (Output to stdout)
+- Output a file with code ready to embed in VHDL (Done) (Output to stdout and .o.vhdl)
 - Assemble all 32I-Base instructions (Done)

-### Version 0.3.0 goals ###

 - reserved registers names (done)
 - ABI-Syntax     (done)

+### Version 0.3.0 goals ###

 - Input a file to generate RISC-V binary with same name
 - labels